nogoezen/upgpt/README.md

 # UpGPT

-This is a Next.js project created .
-It is built with [list of technologies used].
+This is a Next.js project created.
-This is a Javascript project creatad as personal porfolio.
-It is built with Vite.js and OpenAI API.

 ## Getting Started
 To get started with the project, follow these steps:
 1. To check which Node version you have on your computer : node -v
 2. Link to download Node.js : https://nodejs.org/en/download
 3. type in prompt the command: npm create vite@latest client --template vanilla